 Often, I talk about prevention measures of a pathology.
-One of my favorite topics is eating healthy food and having balanced diet as a preventative measure.
+One of my favorite topics is eating healthy food and having a balanced diet as a preventative measure.
 After all, your body becomes what you put into it and what you do with it!
 So many times, I hear people talking about eating particular food upsets their body, or flares up the symptoms.
-Contradictory, eating different kind of food (healthier version of course) helps a person to feel better and reduces the symptoms.
+Contradictory, eating different kind of food (a healthier version of course) helps a person to feel better and reduces the symptoms.
 Since this is becoming so common, I want to dedicate this article on nutrition.
 Nutrition is basically what we feed our body.
 It is how our body gets energy.
-Once we start going in detail about nutrition, it is easy to understand how a different source of diet affects our organs and so our health!!
+Once we start going into detail about nutrition, it is easy to understand how a different source of diet affects our organs and so our health!!

 Food and Nutrition

 This article talks about a few examples of how the different kind of food affects our health in a good or a bad way.
 There are several articles available on the internet that discuss the proportion of carbohydrates, protein, fat, and fluid in your diet.
 I am not going to repeat the same here.
 My aim for this article to talk about a specific food that can help with specific diseases or body systems to keep us healthy.
 It may be that some diet is proven to slow down the disease process.
 That is what I want to discuss here.
 So let’s get started!